Nicoya Peninsula Waterkeeper® has been set up to tackle some critical and immediate threats to clean water in the area. These are:

 Unsustainable agriculture and cattle farming practices

-Agriculture and cattle farming are the major altering land uses in the area and, due to unsustainable management practices, have had a negative impact mainly on the Ario watershed.
+Agriculture and cattle farming are two of the major altering land uses in the area and, due to unsustainable management practices, have had a negative impact mainly on the Ario watershed.
 It is a common practice that cattle drink water from the river, their waste pollutes the water with very dangerous pathogens.
 Moreover, clear signs of erosion are visible along the riverbank where pastures for cattle grazing are present.

 Harmful fishing practices